China debuts biotreatment for bathroom stink

 While residents may be accustomed to these conditions, the putrid smells, as you could imagine, are a big tourist turn-off.
 In the 1990s, one-third of all complaints to tourism officials in Beijing concerned the design and odor of public lavatories.

-However, Chinese scientists recently revealed a bacterial spray that can, they say, nearly eliminate even the worst smells of biological decompositions.
+However, Chinese scientists recently revealed a bacterial spray that can, they say, nearly blast away even the worst smells of biological decompositions.

 Five scientists from the Chinese Academy of Science developed the formula, spending nearly $239,000 on the project, which started in 2011.
-Luckily, defeating bad breath doesn't cost even close to as much.
+Luckily, tackling bad breath doesn't cost even close to as much.

 "This way tourists can see that not only are your mountains nice, but the toilets and the other facilities at the site are pleasant as well," said Mr. Yan, who added that there are other applications as well, including the treatment of landfills.